syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/listview/how-to/perform-search-using-controller-data.md

 ---
 layout: post
-title: Welcome to Syncfusion Essential ##Platform_Name##
+title: Perform Search Using Controller Data in ##Platform_Name## Listview Component
-description: Learn here all about Perform Search Using Controller Data of Syncfusion Essential ##Platform_Name## widgets based on HTML5 and jQuery.
+description: Learn here all about Perform Search Using Controller Data in Syncfusion ##Platform_Name## Listview component and more.
 platform: ej2-asp-core-mvc
 control: Perform Search Using Controller Data
 publishingplatform: ##Platform_Name##